What is Transformer Oil?

-Just after charging a transformer after long shut down, the temperature of the oil will be at ambient temperature and during full load the temperature will be very high and may go up to 90°C at over load condition.
+Just after charging a transformer after long shut down, the temperature of the oil will be at ambient temperature and during full load, the temperature will be very high and may go up to 90oC at an overload condition.
 So resistivity of the insulating oil must be high at room temperature and also it should have good value at high temperature as well.

-Minimum standard specific resistance of transformer oil at 90°C is 35 × 1012 ohm–cm and at 27°C it is 1500 × 1012 ohm–cm.
+Minimum standard specific resistance of transformer oil at 90oC is 35 × 1012 ohm–cm and at 27oC it is 1500 × 1012 ohm–cm.

 Dielectric Dissipation Factor of Tan Delta of Transformer Oil

-Chemical Parameters of Transformer Oil
+Chemical Properties of Transformer Oil

 Water Content in Transformer Oil

-Moisture or water content in transformer oil is highly undesirable as it affects adversely the dielectric properties of oil.
-The water content in oil also affects the paper insulation of the core and winding of transformer.
-Paper is highly hygroscopic in nature.
-Paper absorbs maximum amount of water from oil which affects paper insulation property as well as reduced its life.
-But in loaded transformer, oil becomes hotter, hence the solubility of water in oil increases.
+Moisture or water content in transformer oil is highly undesirable as it affects the dielectric properties of the oil adversely.
+The water content in oil also affects the paper insulation of the core and winding of a transformer.
+Paper is highly hygroscopic.
+Paper absorbs the maximum amount of water from oil which affects paper insulation property as well as reduced its life.
+But in a loaded transformer, oil becomes hotter, hence the solubility of water in oil increases.

 Acidity of Transformer Oil

-Acidity of transformer oil, is harmful property.
-If oil becomes acidic, water content in the oil becomes more soluble to the the oil.
-Acidity of oil deteriorates the insulation property of paper insulation of winding.
-Acidity accelerates thee oxidation process in the oil.
-Acid also includes rusting of iron in presence of moisture.
+Acidic transformer oil is a harmful property.
+If oil becomes acidic, the water content in the oil becomes more soluble in the oil.
+The acidity of oil deteriorates the insulation property of paper insulation of winding.
+Acidity accelerates the oxidation process in the oil.
+Acid also includes rusting of iron in the presence of moisture.

-Physical Parameters of Transformer Oil
+Physical Properties of Transformer Oil

 Inter Facial Tension of Transformer Oil